About

 Mr. and Mrs. IPWatchdog, Gene and Renee Quinn.
 Photo taken by Steve Sasson, the inventor of the digital camera, at the 43rd Annual Inventors Hall of Fame Induction Ceremony.

-The founder, President and CEO of IPWatchdog, Inc., Gene Quinn, is a patent attorney and leading commentator on patent law and innovation policy.
-Gene’s writings typically focus on pending legislation, rule making at the United States Patent and Trademark Office, and general commentary about the state of the industry.
+The Founder and CEO of IPWatchdog, Inc., Gene Quinn, is a patent attorney and leading commentator on patent law and innovation policy.
+Gene’s writings typically focus on pending legislation, rule-making at the United States Patent and Trademark Office, and general commentary about the state of the industry.
 Gene was named one of the top 50 most influential people in IP by Managing IP Magazine.
-In 2017 and 2018 Mr. Quinn was recognized by IAM Magazine as one of the top IP strategists in the world.
-Gene has been quoted in the Wall Street Journal, the New York Times, the LA Times, Popular Mechanics, CNN Money, USA Today, Forbes, the ABA Journal, Milwaukee Journal Sentinel, The Oklahoman, Patent World and various other newspapers and magazines worldwide.
+In 2017 and 2018, Mr. Quinn was recognized by IAM Magazine as one of the top IP strategists in the world.
+Gene has been quoted in the Wall Street Journal, the New York Times, the LA Times, Popular Mechanics, CNN Money, USA Today, Forbes, the ABA Journal, Milwaukee Journal Sentinel, The Oklahoman, Patent World, and various other newspapers and magazines worldwide.
 Gene also speaks regularly at conferences and events throughout the United States.

-Renée C. Quinn is the Chief Operating Officer of IPWatchdog, Inc. Renee holds a Bachelor’s Degree in Psychology and a Master’s of Business Administration in eCommerce.
-She is primarily in charge of our day to day operations.
+Renée C. Quinn is the President of IPWatchdog, Inc. Renée holds a Bachelor’s Degree in Psychology and a Master’s of Business Administration in eCommerce.
+She is primarily in charge of our day-to-day operations.
 In other words, she does just about everything necessary to keep the business running smoothly.
 She handles all public relations, marketing and advertising inquiries and is the main point of contact for all inquiries that come into IPWatchdog.
-In addition, Renée is the producer for the IPWatchdog Weekly Webinar series, the IPWatchdog Institute Suite of courses and is responsible for planning the IPWatchdog Patent Masters Symposium events.
+In addition, Renée is the producer for the IPWatchdog Weekly Webinar series, the IPWatchdog Institute Suite of courses, and is responsible for planning the IPWatchdog Patent Masters Symposium events.

-Katarzyna (Kasia) Kryca joined IPWatchdog in November 2020 as our Office Manager and was promoted to VP of Operations at the end of 2022.
-Kasia is an integral member of the IPWatchdog team, where she manages all aspects of IPWatchdog webinars and works directly with Gene and Renée in managing the events and programs side of IPWatchdog.
-She was born and raised in Poland.
-She studied at the University of Economics in Katowice, Poland, achieving her B.Sc. in management and marketing.
-In her first job out of college, Kasia worked as a Managing Director’s Executive Assistant and a Senior Operations Manager for a trading company in Tychy, Poland.
-Prior to joining the IPWatchdog team, Kasia spent 12 years as the administrative and financial manager of an international development consulting firm based in Reston, VA.
+Katarzyna (Kasia) Kryca is currently Senior Vice President of IPWatchdog.
+Since joining in 2020 and advancing to Vice President of Operations in 2023, Kasia has become an integral member of the IPWatchdog team, where she manages all aspects of IPWatchdog webinars and works directly with Gene and Renée in managing the events and programs side of IPWatchdog.
+Prior to joining the team, Kasia spent 12 years as the administrative and financial manager of an international business development consulting firm based in Reston, VA.
 She has lived in Italy, Armenia, and Croatia, and moved permanently to the USA in 2006.
-Kasia lives in Reston, VA, with her husband, son, and dog.
+Kasia lives in Reston, VA, with her husband Glenn, son Colin, and her dog, Moby.